Angular-Dynamic-Hooks/Documentation/documentation/configuration.md

 The default implementation of the library should work in both <a href="https://angular.dev/api/platform-browser/bootstrapApplication" target="_blank">browsers</a> as well as during <a href="https://angular.dev/guide/ssr" target="_blank">server-side-rendering</a>.
 However, there may be more specialized use cases on platforms that are not directly supported.

-In such cases, you can create your own `PlatformService`.
-The `PlatformService` is internally used as a layer of abstraction between the library and the platform it runs on.
-It offers several functions to interact with the platform and handles platform-specific objects (such as `document` and `HTMLElement` in the case of the default `PlatformService`).
+In such cases, you can create your own <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/platform/platformService.ts" target="_blank">`PlatformService`</a>.
+The <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/platform/platformService.ts" target="_blank">`PlatformService`</a> is internally used as a layer of abstraction between the library and the platform it runs on.
+It offers several functions to interact with the platform and handles platform-specific objects (such as `document` and `HTMLElement` in the case of the default <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/platform/platformService.ts" target="_blank">`PlatformService`</a>).

-You can implement your own `PlatformService` by creating a class that follows the `PlatformService` interface and pass it as the second parameter to [provideDynamicHooks]({{ "documentation/configuration#global-settings" | relative_url }}).
+You can implement your own <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/platform/platformService.ts" target="_blank">`PlatformService`</a> by creating a class that follows the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/platform/platformService.ts" target="_blank">PlatformService interface</a> and pass it as the second parameter to <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/dynamicHooksProviders.ts" target="_blank">`provideDynamicHooks`</a>.

 **Tip:** You can partially implement as many methods as you need.
-For all non-implemented methods, the library falls back to the default `PlatformService`.
+For all non-implemented methods, the library falls back to the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/platform/defaultPlatformService.ts" target="_blank">default implementation</a>.